adam-p/yesterday-i-learned/angularjs.md

 * "The injector (`$injector`) is responsible for actually creating instances of our services using the code we provided via `$provide`", which means `$injector.get('greeting')` is a reinvention of `new greeting`.
 * ... which also means `$injector.invoke(function (greeting) { ... });` merely calls `myFunction` with a `new greeting` given to it.
 * In webkit, `$0` is the currently selected element in the inspector.
 So, [`angular.element($0).scope()`](http://stackoverflow.com/questions/13743058/how-to-access-the-angular-scope-variable-in-browsers-console) gets you the scope of that element.
+* Directives' `link` function is run just once.
+That function is responsible for attaching itself to element events and run accordingly.